mariengiam/plant-humanities-summerprogram/tea/README.md

 	   src="wc:Beschrijving_van_Japan_-_thee.jpg"
 	   caption="Storing, processing and drinking tea from Kaempfer’s *History of Japan*">

 Dutch physicians and medical writers were also interested in the medicinal qualities and effects of tea on human physiology.
 Apart from Kaempfer, other writers include Nicolaes Tulp (1593–1674), Cornelis Bontekoe (1640–1685) and William Ten Rhijne.
-As Kaempfer’s predecessor, William Ten Rhijne wrote the first detailed study of tea, *De Frutice Thee* "On the tea bush", published in 1678 as an appendix to Dutch merchant and naturalist Jacob Breyne’s treatise, *Exoticum plantarum centuria prima* "First Century of Exotic Plants".
+As Kaempfer’s predecessor, William Ten Rhijne wrote the first detailed study of tea, *De Frutice Thee* (On the tea bush), published in 1678 as an appendix to Dutch merchant and naturalist Jacob Breyne’s treatise, *Exoticum plantarum centuria prima* "First Century of Exotic Plants".
 Ten Rhijne’s *De Fructice Thee* includes a long section extolling the "virtues of tea", where he observed that tea noting that tea "…purifies the blood, drives away dreadful sleeplessness, wards off malicious vapors from the brain, mitigates vertigo and headaches (especially those arising from a hangover), and is beneficial for dropsy patients, for it is an excellent diuretic."

 <param ve-iframe
 src="https://archive.org/details/pbc.gda.pl.503002_Centuria_prima_Jacobi_Breynii_Gedani_1678_____/page/n256/mode/2up">

-[^1] *The Japanese Way of Tea: From Its Origins in China to Sen Rikyu* pp4-6 [^2] *Tale of Tea*, 312.
+[^1]: Sen Soshitsu, *The Japanese Way of Tea: From Its Origins in China to Sen Rikyu*, 4-6.
+[^2]: George van Driem, *Tale of Tea*, 312.
-[^3] Markman Ellis, The British Way of Tea
+[^3]: Markman Ellis, The British Way of Tea: Tea as an Obect of Knowledge Between Britain and China, 1690-1730
-[^4] *Tale of Tea*, 312.
+[^4]: George van Driem, *Tale of Tea*, 312.
-[^5] William Milburn, *Oriental Commerce*, vol 2
+[^5]: William Milburn, *Oriental Commerce: Containing a Geographical Description of the Principal Places in the East Indies, China, and Japan, with Their Produce, Manufactures, and Trade*, vol 2
-[^6] Kirti Narayan Chaudhuri 1978, The Trading World of Asia and the English EIC 1660-1760 [^7] *Tale of Tea*, 312.
+[^6]: Kirti Narayan Chaudhuri,*The Trading World of Asia and the English EIC 1660-1760* 1978
+[^7]: George van Driem, *Tale of Tea*, 312.